Interim Constitution

 PCM-02 (x - primitives and language versions aren't introduced in transactions) The cost model must be updated if new primitives are introduced or a new Plutus language version is added

-PCM-03 (~ - no access to Plutus cost model parameters) Cost model values must not be negative
+PCM-03 (~ - no access to Plutus cost model parameters) Cost model values should not be negative

 PCM-04 (~ - no access to Plutus cost model parameters) A cost model must be supplied for each Plutus language version that the protocol supports